BravishkaSkytano/hugo-theme-kaleidoscope/README.md

-# Kaleidoscope: The most colorful Hugo theme you will ever find.
+# Kaleidoscope: The most colorful Hugo theme you will ever find

-I love a colorful site (as long as it's actually readable) and I thought it would be fun to create a theme with easily customizable colors!
+I love a colorful site (as long as it's readable) and I thought it would be fun to create a theme with easily customizable colors!

 ## Features

 * Fully responsive
 * Based on [Tachyons CSS](https://tachyons.io/)
 * Customizable colors and fonts
-* Darkmode
+* Dark mode (working on it)
-* Supports lastmod
+* Supports lastmod (from Git)
 * Multilingual mode
 * Featured posts with `featured: true` in frontmatter
 * Related posts